 4. Now enable Windows Spotlight feature in Settings app.
 Then press + L keys to lock screen and check.
 You should be able to see Windows Spotlight screen now.

 In case if issue still persists after trying FIX 1, you can run the System Maintenance troubleshooter.

 Here is the step-by-step guide to learn how to run this troubleshooter:

 I hope after trying both the fixes, problem would be resolved.
 Here is the video to illustrate more:

 That’s it!
-If Windows Spotlight is still not working as expected, go here to re-register all apps or create a new user account.
+If Windows Spotlight is still not working as expected, go here to re-register Windows Spotlight or create a new user account.